TIG welding anodized aluminum

 Bright dip anodizing adds a special coating that enhances the glossy appearance of aluminum for cosmetic applications, resulting in a very reflective surface.
 To avoid scratching or damaging BDA aluminum during welding, operators often change their technique slightly to ensure the cups are farther off of the material surface.

-“Welding anodized is a little bit more difficult,” Holl says.
+“Welding anodized aluminum is a little bit more difficult,” Holl says.
 “It has to stay bright, with perfect finish and polish.”

 If the welder “arcs out” or flares up it can cause spatter, which can leave marks on the surface of the BDA material.
 Any scratches or blemishes mean that leg must be cut out and replaced — without damaging other sections of the part.
 This rework process could take several hours and cost hundreds of dollars each time.